Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 This is a parts-based qualification.
 For progression to Part Two you must have achieved a B- grade average across the courses completed in Part One.

 There are time limits to complete postgraduate qualifications.
 If you do not complete within the maximum time, you may be required to re-apply for the programme if you wish to continue your studies.
+The MBA must be completed within 5 years subject to any visa restrictions.

 Where your qualification is completed within the stated time limit and to a high standard, you may be able to graduate with a class of Honours, or Distinction or Merit.